-- 25. The Research Integrity Officer will (in conjunction with the relevant HR Partner and the Vice President for Research, Innovation & Impact) investigate the contractual status of the Respondent and the contractual details specific to the research project(s).
-If UCD is not the primary employer of the Respondent, the Research Integrity Officer will inform the primary employer of the allegations.
-Where the Respondent is a student registered with UCD and with another institution (for example, an Erasmus exchange student), the Research Integrity Officer will inform the other institution of the allegations. - 26.
-UCD may have a contractual obligation to advise the funder(s) and/or collaborator(s) of the research of the allegations.
-The Research Integrity Officer will liaise with the Vice President for Research, Innovation & Impact with respect to obligations to funder(s) and/or journal(s) or publisher(s) and/or collaborator(s), and shall provide updates to the Vice President for Research, Innovation & Impact when this procedure progresses. - 27.
-A Respondent whose research was funded by a third-party funder shall do all that is necessary to allow the University to comply with the terms and conditions on which the funding was made available.
-Various third-party funders have different terms and conditions regarding research integrity procedures, which may include requirements such as adherence to particular timelines; provision of information to the third-party funder, including personal information; and a third-party funder's right to observe and/or audit the University's inquiry and investigation procedures. - 28.
+- integrity procedures, which may include requirements such as adherence to particular timelines; provision of information to the third-party funder, including personal information; and a third-party funder's right to observe and/or audit the University's inquiry and investigation procedures. - 29.
 The nature of the allegations may mean that it is necessary to notify legal or regulatory authorities, which as a consequence might require the organisation to comply with an investigation led by a legal or regulatory body, which may take precedence over this procedure.
-This procedure may continue in parallel or may have to be suspended and continued later. - 29.
-Where allegations contain behaviour, in addition to questions concerning research misconduct, subject to defined sanctions in UCD's disciplinary process, then the Research Integrity Officer may refer the matter to the Director of Human Resources (in the case of an employee Respondent) or Deputy President and Registrar (in the case of a student Respondent) - 30.
+This procedure may continue in parallel or may have to be suspended and continued later. - 30.
+Where allegations contain behaviour, in addition to questions concerning research misconduct, subject to defined sanctions in UCD's disciplinary process, then the Research Integrity Officer may refer the matter to the Director of Human Resources (in the case of an employee Respondent) or Deputy President and Registrar (in the case of a student Respondent) - 31.
 The Research Integrity Officer should ensure insofar as is possible that all relevant information and evidence are secured so that the inquiry panel and any subsequent investigation panel can have access to them.
-Copies should also be provided to the Respondent. - 31.
-The above steps should normally be addressed without delay; a guideline would be ten working days from the receipt of the allegation. - 32.
+Copies should also be provided to the Respondent. - 32.
+The above steps should normally be addressed without delay; a guideline would be ten working days from the receipt of the allegation. - 33.
 Based on the allegations and information received by the Research Integrity Officer, they may decide that additional investigations into related but separate issues of misconduct in research need to be instigated.